pmitros/Science-Fallacies/admiration.md

 Skim [this popular article on
 spanking](https://news.utexas.edu/2016/04/25/risks-of-harm-from-spanking-confirmed-by-researchers).

 Now, skim the original paper.
+This paper is not an example of a particularly bad paper (something we can all find).
+It is typical of the state of the academy.

 * Do you agree with the conclusion?
 * Could you comment on the conclusion?